 However, even when sovereign citizens go to prison for crimes, they continue criminal activity behind bars.
 Inmates provide a new population for them to sway to adopt the sovereign-citizen ideology; they then can train these inmates to help them defraud banks, credit institutions, and the U.S. government.
 They can create fraudulent businesses from inside prison walls and complete fraudulent financial documents to receive lines of credit from legitimate banks.
 The learning system goes both ways—inmates can teach sovereign citizens new criminal methods that they can use either from inside the prison or when they are released.

 Sovereign citizens often produce documents that contain peculiar or out-of-place language.
 In some cases, they speak their own language or will write only in certain colors, such as in red crayon.
-Several indicators can help identify
+Several indicators can help identify these individuals:

 - References to the Bible, The Constitution of the United States, U.S. Supreme Court decisions, or treaties with foreign governments8

 - Personal names spelled in all capital letters or interspersed with colons (e.g., JOHN SMITH or Smith: John)